jacomago/archiver_docs_temp/docs/source/sysadmin/sqlite.md

----
-title: Using SQLite as a configuration database
+# Using SQLite as a configuration database
-viewport: width=device-width, initial-scale=1
----

 ::::: container